Variances

 Filing an Application

-IMPORTANT: Explain in a written statement what the unique situation is, and why you believe it justifies a variance.
+IMPORTANT: As a part of your variance application, you will be asked to describe the unique situation affecting your parcel, and why you believe it justifies approval of a variance.

 The Application Review Process

-The planner assign to your project will visit the site, review your plans, and prepare a report of his/her analysis.
+The planner assigned to your project will visit the site, review your plans, and prepare a report with their analysis.
 This report will contain a description of the project, its location, and a recommendation either for approval (usually with certain conditions), or for denial if the findings cannot be made.

 Findings